di Leonardo Varroni

-You can be in the best place in the world, but if you can't share that with people who make you feel good, you won't ever like that so much.
-Great people always create great memories, great places don't always do the same.
+You can be in the best place of the world, but if you can’t share that with people who make you feel good, you won’t never like that so much.
+Great people always create great memories, great places don’t always do the same.
 No matter what.

 Sourrend yourself with positive people who like you for who you are.
 The best side of yourself will reveal and you will shine.